Legal Representation for Brain Injuries in Brooksville, Lutz & North Tampa

 A plaintiff may recover damages even if he or she partly contributed to his or her injuries.
 Florida courts do not bar a plaintiff from recovering damages under these circumstances, but they will limit compensation to the extent that a plaintiff is at fault for his or her injuries.

 If you can establish a defendant’s liability in your case, you may potentially recover damages for your brain injury.
 Your recoverable damages may include compensation for your medical care and treatment, any lost wages or loss of earning capacity, property damage, and pain and suffering.
-You must file your Florida personal injury claim within four years from the date the accident occurred.
+You must file your brain injury claim within four years from the date the accident occurred.